Mental health patient admits brutal street murder, shocking past also revealed

 Court suppression orders have lifted which means the Herald can finally report that Somalian refugee Zakariye Mohamed Hussein, 37, had a history of "serious, unprovoked, gratuitous and random" violence that led to prison sentences and ongoing stays at a psychiatric ward.

-And as well as kidnapping a pie delivery driver at knifepoint – and then almost fatally stabbing a city council worker – in the March 2012 rampage across Christchurch, the Herald can reveal that in 2018 he attached Hillmorton Hospital nurse and poured a hot cup of black coffee over their head.
+And as well as kidnapping a pie delivery driver at knifepoint – and then almost fatally stabbing a city council worker – in the March 2012 rampage across Christchurch, the Herald can reveal that in 2018 he attacked a Hillmorton Hospital nurse and poured a hot cup of black coffee over their head.

 Today, Hussein appeared at the High Court in Christchurch to admit murdering Laisa Tunidau, 52, on June 25 this year.